IASPEI Statutes with By-Laws*

 X. Commissions and Working Groups

-- The Association, on the recommendation of the Executive, may establish Commissions to study scientific topics and to stimulate and coordinate research on specific topics or research related to a specific region.
+- The Association, on the recommendation of the Executive Committee, may establish Commissions to study scientific topics and to stimulate and coordinate research on specific topics or research related to a specific region.

 - The Association may also establish joint Commissions or Working Groups with other organisations.